al1brn/geonodes/docs/Node.md

 ## bl_idname

-bl idname
+Shortcut for ``self.bnode.bl_idname``

 ## unitize

+Utility to build unique names from a list with homonyms

-Class method to unitize a list of names
+:param names: The list of names to unitize
+:type names: list of strs
+:return: list with the same number of names where homonyms are suffixed by their rank
+:rtype: list of strs

 ## get_label